byamao1/cuckoo-docker/README.md

     └─snapshot      Snapshot configurations of qemu virtual machine

 ```
-- `docker.sh` is the script for running docker
+- `run.sh` is the script for running docker
 - Directory `docker` contains files for making docker image

 **Note**